Mezque/VRC-SpotifyOSC-Py/README.md

 > **Note**
 > If you're using Windows, there is included bat files to do step 3 and 4. </br>
 > (if you choose to download below you don't need to clone the repositroy or install git) </br>
-> If Python is failing to run properly on Windows install it from the [Microsoft Store](https://apps.microsoft.com/store/detail/python-311/9NRWMJP3717K?hl=en-us&gl=us) instead of the python website; this is a Windows problem. </br>
+> If Python is failing to run properly on Windows install it from the [Microsoft Store](https://apps.microsoft.com/store/detail/python-311/9NRWMJP3717K?hl=en-us&gl=us) instead of the python website for an easy fix; this is a Windows problem to do with how python is set up under your system variables. </br>

 ## Download

 You can [download](https://github.com/Mezque/VRC-Music-Py/releases/download/download/Spotify.zip) the latest version as well if you don't want to use git to clone the repository.
+It's the same thing just slower for people less experienced with usage of git through a CLI.

 ## Spotify Dev Portal
 How to set up the application,